You are currently viewing Keeping It In The Family: The Callander Foundry And Manufacturing Company

 · Radar components

 Callander’s joined with other companies in doing what it could to help win the war.
 It established a Marine Department in Toronto (It remained there until the war ended then transferred to Guelph).
-In fact, Callander set aside all consideration for producing other goods, devoting the entire plant to war supplies.
+In aid of the War Effort, Callander set aside all consideration for producing other goods, devoting the entire plant to war supplies.
 This meant some sacrifices.
 Yet, while many companies saw a spike in accidents, only one was recorded for Callander’s during this period.
-Robert Few, age 24, was cut severely enough it was necessary to sew stiches in his right arm.
+Robert Few, age 24, was cut severely enough that it was necessary to sew stitches in his right arm.

 Post War Production

-The company capitalised on this by producing paperweights in the shape of a beaver.
-This form of promotional advertising was available in different metals including silver coated, pewter, brass and iron.
-Employees and visitors alike received them in recognition of work they had performed, milestones the company had reached or as gifts of appreciation.
+The company capitalised on the Beaver Tool line in several ways.
+The most overt was producing paperweights in the shape of a beaver.
+This type of promotional advertising was available in different metals including silver coated, pewter, brass and iron.
+Employees and clients alike received them in recognition of work they had performed, milestones the company had reached or as gifts of appreciation.

 · Band saws